 A jazz singer whose voice was an instrument of profound emotional truth and a fearless advocate for Black artistry and social justice.

-Abbey Lincoln's journey was one of radical self-discovery.
-She began as a glamorous nightclub singer under names like Gaby Lee, but a transformative collaboration with drummer Max Roach on the landmark civil rights album 'We Insist!' forged a new identity.
-She shed the sequins and adopted a natural Afro, her voice deepening into a vessel of stunning emotional clarity and political conviction.
-Lincoln's music became a direct extension of her activism, a space where she composed and interpreted songs about freedom, love, and womanhood with unflinching honesty.
-Her parallel career in film, including a powerful role in 'Nothing But a Man,' mirrored this integrity.
-In her later decades, she created some of her most celebrated work, a series of album-length tributes and original suites that cemented her status not as a mere singer, but as a philosopher and storyteller of the highest order.
+Abbey Lincoln starred in the 1964 film 'Nothing But a Man,' a role that matched her political convictions.
+Born in 1930, she began as a glamorous nightclub singer under names like Gaby Lee.
+A transformative collaboration with drummer Max Roach on the landmark civil rights album 'We Insist!' reshaped her identity.
+She shed the sequins and adopted a natural Afro, her voice deepening into a vessel of emotional clarity and political conviction.
+Her music became a direct extension of her activism, composing and interpreting songs about freedom, love, and womanhood with unflinching honesty.
+In later decades, she created album-length tributes and original suites.
+Lincoln died in 2010, her work recognized as that of a philosopher and storyteller.

 1928–1945